-Mass spectrometer quadrupole Creative Commons Attribution-ShareAlike 3.0 Unported License process from start to finish.
+Mass spectrometer quadrupole Creative Commons Attribution-ShareAlike 3.0 Unported License

 CHALLENGE

 These extremely sensitive mass spectrometers contain eight quadrupoles measuring 3/8" in diameter and 8" long, all acting in unison.
 Each quadrupole must be as close to a perfect cylinder as possible to maintain the mass spectrometer's ultra-sensitive properties.
 If any quadrupoles fail to meet the incredibly exacting cylindricity specifications, the newborn screening system cannot detect congenital disorders as accurately as intended, putting lives and livelihoods at risk.